Demon Slayer: Kimetsu no Yaiba: Other media

+A collaborative kabuki exhibition featuring the characters from the series was held at Kyōto's Minami-za theater from November 6–23, 2020.
 An art exhibition of the series ran in Tokyo's Mori Arts Center Gallery from October 26 to December 12, 2021.
-The exhibition displayed numerous artworks drawn by Koyoharu Gotouge and also sold original goods.
+The exhibition displayed numerous artworks drawn by Gotouge and also sold original goods.
 The exhibition ran in the Grand Front Osaka from July 14 to September 4, 2022.